-Students are responsible for their round-trip airfare to the location from the U.S. (group flights are arranged by CGE for Southern Africa, Central America and Cuba), books and personal spending money, including time during scheduled breaks.
+Students are responsible for their round-trip airfare to the location from the U.S. (group flights are arranged by CGE for Southern Africa and Central America), books and personal spending money, including time during scheduled breaks.

 The Center for Global Education strives to create for its students an intentionally diverse community of co-learners in which a variety of cultures and backgrounds is represented.
 Students, faculty, and staff help each other form responses to issues of oppression such as racism, sexism, homophobia, economic inequality, xenophobia, and classism in an environment where diversity expands the range of understanding.
 Towards this end, the Center offers scholarships for students who belong to historically disadvantaged groups.